wmde/wikibase-release-pipeline/example/README.md

 The example docker compose configuration consists of two files:

-- `docker-compose.yml` contains two services: wikibase and mysql
-- `docker-compose.extra.yml` contains additional services such as wdqs, wdqs-frontend, elasticsearch and quickstatements
+- `docker-compose.yml` contains the services: wikibase, mysql, wdqs, wdqs-frontend, elasticsearch and quickstatements

-**We recommend you go through `docker-compose.extra.yml` and remove any unwanted services.**

 **This configuration serves as an example of how the images could be used together and isn't production ready**